MGM Resorts International: Escape Solar + Storage

+MGM Osaka

+In April 2025, MGM Resorts broke ground on MGM Osaka, which will be the first integrated resort and casino in Japan.
+It is set to open in 2030.

+NGCB fine

+Nevada Gaming Control Board (NGCB) unanimously voted, on April 24, 2025, to levy a fine of $8.5 million on the company for having allowed two illegal bookmakers to gamble at MGM Grand and The Cosmopolitan.
+The investigation implicated former MGM Grand president Scott Sibella, as facilitating the fraud, between 2017 and 2020.
+Sibella's gambling license was revoked by the Nevada Gaming Commission on December 19, 2024.

 MGM Hospitality

 In 2007, MGM Hospitality was established to operate hotels, resorts and residences in key destinations around the globe using the brands of Bellagio, MGM Grand and Skylofts.

-In 2009, the company formed Diaoyutai MGM Hospitality, a joint venture with Diaoyutai State Guesthouse of China (the Chinese Foreign Ministry’s venue for VIPs) which develops and operates 5-star hotels and resorts in China.
+In 2009, the company formed Diaoyutai MGM Hospitality, a joint venture with Diaoyutai State Guesthouse of China (the Chinese Foreign Ministry's venue for VIPs) which develops and operates 5-star hotels and resorts in China.

-In 2014, MGM and Hakkasan Group announced the formation of a joint venture named MGM Hakkasan Hospitality, which would develop non-gaming hotels around the world.
+In April 2013, Hakkasan Las Vegas at the MGM Grand opened its 80,000-square-foot venue on five levels.
+In 2014, MGM and Hakkasan Group announced the formation of a joint venture named MGM Hakkasan Hospitality, which would develop non-gambling hotels around the world.
 The partnership was terminated a year later.